w3c/csswg-drafts/explainer.md

 - **Having too many focusable elements**

   Sometimes the user doesn't want to navigate all focusable elements on a web page.
+  If a shorter path to the desired target can be visually identified,
+  <a>spatial navigation</a> can be used to get there faster.

+  Also, using the overriding APIs, the page author can offer the user ways to filter out some the focusable elements if they are not relevant.
-If the user just wants to move focus to <code>&lt;input></code> elements, they need to keep pressing the <code class=key>Tab</code> key until the focus reaches one of those.
+  For example, if the user just wants to move focus to <code>&lt;input></code> elements, limiting spation navigation to only focusing these can be achieved using the APIs.
-  On the other hand, <a>spatial navigation</a> can move focus to only  <code>&lt;input></code> elements using overriding APIs.

 #### Moving focus just as authors intended